dataluscorp/browser/docs/contributing/how_to_submit_a_patch.rst

 | This page is an import from MDN and the contents might be outdated |
 +--------------------------------------------------------------------+

-Submitting a patch, getting it reviewed, and committed to the Firefox source tree involves several steps.
+Submitting a patch, getting it reviewed, and committed to the Datalus source tree involves several steps.
 This article explains how.

 .. note::

-   We are also providing a :ref:`Firefox Contributors Quick Reference <Firefox Contributors' Quick Reference>` for contributors.
+   We are also providing a :ref:`Datalus Contributors Quick Reference <Datalus Contributors' Quick Reference>` for contributors.

 The process of submission is illustrated by the following diagram, and each step is detailed below: